42ity/fty-cmake-rest/README.md

 # How to use
 See example folder.

-# Other way how create tntnet method
+# Other way how to create tntnet method

-More simpliest and natural than ecpp generate.
+This way could be more simpliest and natural than ecpp generate.

-Example (to use with fty::pack):
+Example (with use of fty::pack):

 Header: